 Creating a routine in your life will allow you to make the most of your day.
 I have always enjoyed living a structured life – I am able to focus on how to improve myself mentally and physically as a Professional Footballer.

 When I moved to Sweden I began training in the afternoons, which I have not done since I was 16-years-old training after school.
-Although this was a shake-up from my routine morning training sessions in Australia and England, through these five routines, I was still able to make the most of every training session and made the whole adjustment easier:
+Although this was a shake up from my routine morning trainings in Australia and England, through these five tips I was still able to make the most of every training session and made the whole adjustment easier:

 Stretching and Foam Rolling

 Want to feel your best every training session?
-Static stretching and foam rolling throughout my day before training play a huge role in releasing any niggles or knocks I have copped recently, as well as regenerating my muscles that may be simply tight or sore from previous training sessions or matches.
+Static stretching and foam rolling throughout my day before training plays a huge roll in releasing any niggles or knocks I have copped recently, as well as regenerating my muscles that may be simply tight or sore from previous trainings or matches.
 I know being proactive and looking after my body on a day-to-day basis will benefit me in both the short and long term.

 Staying hydrated in general is important.
 Throughout my day I carry around a 750ml water bottle everywhere I go; I know that I need to drink a minimum of two bottles before training to feel hydrated and at my best.
 Even when you aren’t training or sweating, your body is naturally releasing water through your skin so consistent water consumption is crucial to train at your highest capacity.
 Like I said in Meal Timing find a routine that works for you.

 As I mentioned in my Tips To Fulfilling your Dreams Blog (**hyperlink**), setting goals is the first way to get you closer to your dreams.
 Setting daily goals is the first step to getting step closer.
 I set training-specific goals every session.
 Some of my goals include working on my first touch, or working on my shooting, because I know in time, focusing on specific areas daily I will become a better footballer.
 Setting training-specific goals ensure my I am making the most of every session – instead of just rolling through the motions.